Review our guide to the different types of customer success roles getting the job done and team segmentation methods used by companies.

 In this post, we'll dive into common customer success team roles and responsibilities, as well as different ways to segment your team so that everyone is aligned toward the right goals.

-When deciding how to build out your customer success team and which roles you really need, company size is a good starting place.
+When deciding how to build your CSM team and which roles you really need, company size is a good starting place.

 As your company grows, you can start adding more niche and specialized positions.
 This might include an implementation specialist, customer training specialist, or a customer onboarding manager.